ordavid-s/OutdoorRouterLocationEstimation/README.md

 ### Languages

-The project combines both c++ and python.
+The project combines both c++ and python3.

 The sniffer is written in c++ using the library libtins due to the importance of efficiency in packet capturing.

-The rest of the project uses python.
+The rest of the project uses python3.9
 To both read gps information and process the data does not require performance and python has many Libraries offering easy solutions to generating maps and working with data, making it the ideal choice.

 ### Supported Platforms